arielnh56/ACE128/README.md

 The following features can be enabled via uncommenting #defines in the ACE128.h include file:
 * use of MCP23008 pin expander
 * use of Arduino pins to talk directly to the Bourns encoder.
 This disables the pin expander code.
+See the ace128pintest example.
 * use of I2C EEPROMs to save state.
 These have longer life than the AVR EEPROM and provide storage for the SAM microcontrollers.
 * the ability to disable the state saving code altogether and save some flash memory.

-Full instruction on these feature are in the library comments.

 If the IDE is giving you grief editing ACE128.h then copy it to your sketch directory and use